Build A T-14

 Drill 4 - 5/16" holes as I have shown.

-Next, using a band saw or jigsaw, cut down the middle and then cut out the hole for the pipe and then clean out the material between the holes.
+Next, using a band saw or jigsaw, cut down the middle and then cut out the hole and then clean out the material between the two 5/16" holes.
 The order in which you do these is up to you.
 You may want to do the hole and slot cutting before you cut it in half.
-The hole is obviously for the pole to go thru and the slots are for the cable to run thru.
+The large hole is obviously for the pole to go thru.
+The slots are for the cable to run thru.
 You'll also need to drill a screw clearance hole in each corner of the block.
 These are to assemble the frame.

 Next, screw the unit together as shown using the 3" long screws.
 Screw the entire frame together so that the holes are in the correct positions.
-Make sure they draw up good.
+Make sure they draw down good.

-Now, remove one end piece from each end of the frame.
+Now, remove both end pieces from one side of the frame.
 So why did we screw the whole thing together only to take part of it back apart?
 Because it makes it easier when this frame is added to the pole.
-The holes will already be there aligning the screws and the screws will go back in much easier.
+The holes will already be there aligning the screws and the screws will go back in much easier

 Adding the frame to the boxes: